-compensating them for uses of their traditional knowledge is one of the few ways in which we could mitigate their suffering.30
+were treated during the period of colonial conquest and exploitation.29 Fourth, in virtually all countries today, the members of indigenous groups are more impoverished and suffer from more educational and social disadvantages than the members of all other races and groups; compensating them for uses of their traditional knowledge is one of the few ways in which we could mitigate their suffering.30

 Beliefs of these sorts frequently prompt outcries when nonpermissive and uncompensated uses of traditional knowledge come to light.
-For examples, when Thomas Burelli (a legal scholar at the University of Ottawa) and Fondation Daniel Mitterand France Libertés (a nongovernmental organization devoted to the defense of human rights) learned of patents granted for the active ingredient in quassia amara, they publicly accused IRD of "biopiraterie."
-IRD's conduct, they claimed, perpetuated colonial practices and was "both immoral and in conflict with intellectual property regulations."
-Rodolphe Alexandre, the leader of the Organization of Indigenous Nations in Guiana, took up the call, contending that "IRD a abuse des connaissances de la population guyanaise....".
-Scientists associated with IRD initially sought to defend their conduct but eventually succumbed to the intensifying public criticism, agreeing to work with "authorities" in Guiana to develop a protocol that would guarantee a fair division of the benefits of any commercialization of IRD's patents and to ensure that the people of Guiana could obtain any drugs that grew out of the research at an affordable price.
-The superior of the superior of the grant and affordable price.
+For examples, when Thomas Burelli (a legal scholar at the University of Ottawa) and Fondation Daniel Mitterand France Libertés (a nongovernmental organization devoted to the defense of human rights) learned of patents granted for the active ingredient in quassia amara, they publicly accused IRD of "biopiraterie."31 IRD's conduct, they claimed, perpetuated colonial practices and was "both immoral and in conflict with intellectual property regulations."32 Rodolphe Alexandre, the leader of the Organization of Indigenous Nations in Guiana, took up the call, contending that "PIRD a abuse des connaissances de la population guyanaise....".33 Scientists associated with IRD initially sought to defend their conduct but eventually succumbed to the intensifying public criticism, agreeing to work with "authorities" in Guiana to develop a protocol that would guarantee a fair division of the benefits of any commercialization of IRD's patents and to ensure that the people of Guiana could obtain any drugs that grew out of the research at an affordable price.34

 The same constellation of beliefs has now prompted the governments of several countries to adopt legislation governing permissible exploitation of traditional knowledge.
 Among the most forceful is a South African statute, which in turn has catalyzed several agreements in which companies have promised to make payments to indigenous groups upon whose knowledge the firms relied.35 The beliefs have also spurred adoption of a growing list of multilateral agreements that attempt to compel member countries to grant and enforce enhanced rights to indigenous groups in situations of this sort.
-Most of those agreements have not fulfilled the hopes of their sponsors, but one of them is proving powerful.
-That agreement is the Nagoya Protocol on Access and Benefit Sharing.
-Its current membership is shown below.
-(Conspicuously missing is the United States.)
+Most of those agreements